-Introduction to Plant and Soil Science
+Introduction to plant and soil science

-In this module, you will learn just how amazing plants are and what they need to survive.
 You will explore internal structures of plants from cells to transport systems and external plant structures including stems, roots, leaves and flowers, looking at their functions and characteristics.
 You will also investigate soil types, texture, structure, pH, nutrients and care.

 In our last Ofsted assessment we received a ‘good’ grade with some outstanding features.

 Spending time learning in our industry leading facilities through a mixture of lectures, group discussion, practical demonstrations and hands on experience with livestock, crops and machinery.

 An important element of the course are our trips; visits to leading vegetable growers, organic dairy farmers and industry shows allows you to broaden your horizons.

 The course includes a work placement allowing you to develop your skills and knowledge in agriculture by working on a farm, enhancing your chances of employment after you complete your studies.
 You can work with local farmers, agronomists, nutritionists or in connected industries such as the National Farmers Union.

 How you’ll be assessed

 Your assessments will be by completing written assignments and demonstrating the skills you have learnt in practical assessments.